josemotta/IoT.Starter.Np2.Core/README.md

 <h2>Points of Interest</h2>

-<p>This is the first article about IoT Starter Kit and I expect to improve it with other platforms and also creating&nbsp;real&nbsp; applications that uses it.</p>
+<p>This is the first article about IoT Starter Kit and I expect to improve it with other platforms and also creating&nbsp;real&nbsp; applications that use it.</p>

 <h2>History</h2>